Breast Augmentation and Breast Enlargement

 The style of implant is chosen to best fit within the dimensions of the breast.
 There are currently standard, moderate and high profile implants that have different base diameters and projection heights.
 Both saline and silicone (gel) implants are FDA approved and come with a lifetime warranty against product failure; manufacturers will furnish a new implant if there is ever a deflation.
 Ten year extended warranties are also available that provide generous coverage if an implant ever needs to be replaced due to product failure.

-After augmentation, the implant is entirely behind the breast and this leaves the breast available for complete examination.
+After breast augmentation, the implant is entirely behind the breast and this leaves the breast available for complete examination.
 It is important to remember that the body reacts to the presence of the implant by forming a thin scar shell or capsule around the implant.
 This takes several weeks to form.
 There is a chance that this capsule can thicken and cause firmness of the breast.
 If the breasts do become firm, there are procedures that can be done to soften them.
 Unfortunately, no surgeon can guarantee soft, perfect breasts from this procedure.
 However, chances of complication are low, and the procedure produces beautiful breasts that can dramatically enhance your current appearance.

 If you have breasts that are experiencing sagging, you may also be a candidate for a breast lift combined with a breast augmentation.
 When performed simultaneously these procedures are often called augmentation mastopexy.